mirukucafe/nyankey/CONTRIBUTING.md

 **Note:**
 Since Foundkey was forked from Misskey recently, there might be some breaking changes we want to make.
-For this purpose there will be several pre-release versions of 13.0.0 (e.g. `13.0.0-0.1.0`).
+For this purpose there will be several pre-release versions of 13.0.0 (e.g. `13.0.0-preview1`).
-Until major version 13 is released, the below process is not in effect.
+Until major version 13 is released, the below process is not fully in effect.

 ### Release process
 Before a stable version is released, there should be a comment period which should usually be 7 days to give everyone the chance to comment.